bmkuter/504_Dijkstra_Heaps/README.md

 Github: https://github.com/bmkuter/504_Dijkstra_Heaps/tree/bens_branch

 # Abstract
 To explore the performance differences from varying heaps on Dijkstra’s path find algorithm, we implemented Fibonacci Heaps, Binomial Heaps, Quake Heaps, and Rank-Pairing Heaps inside a familiar Dijkstra path finding framework.
 Overall our implementations fared well, with some of our implementations falling around the same order of magnitude as our benchmark heap implementation.
+High overheads and extraneous implementations proved to be bottlenecks in our approaches, but performance has improved through several iterations of optimisation.

 ## Implementation Notes:
 ### Fibonacci Heap: